pi-hole/pi-hole/README.md

 #

-The Pi-hole® is a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_Sinkhole) that protects your devices from unwanted content, without installing any client-side software.
+The Pi-hole® is a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_Sinkhole) that protects your devices from unwanted content without installing any client-side software.

-- **Easy-to-install**: our versatile installer walks you through the process, and takes less than ten minutes
+- **Easy-to-install**: our versatile installer walks you through the process and takes less than ten minutes
 - **Resolute**: content is blocked in _non-browser locations_, such as ad-laden mobile apps and smart TVs
 - **Responsive**: seamlessly speeds up the feel of everyday browsing by caching DNS queries
 - **Lightweight**: runs smoothly with [minimal hardware and software requirements](https://docs.pi-hole.net/main/prerequisites/)